 3. An island is a universal outdoor kitchen layout

-An island can be actually the smallest possible outdoor kitchen.
-It can consist only from a countertop space and a grill.
-It can be also a supplement to a medium & large size outdoor kitchens, and reflect more the indoor kitchen set-up.
+An island can actually be the smallest possible outdoor kitchen.
+It can consist only of countertop space and a grill.
+It can also supplement medium & large outdoor kitchens and reflect more the indoor kitchen set-up.

 What is amazing about this shape is that it can fit most of the spaces.
-If you’re looking for something simple and your budget is limited this is the way to go.
-An outdoor kitchen on the first picture doesn’t require any additional construction work, no lines need to be connected.
+If you’re looking for something simple and your budget is limited, this is the way to go.
+An outdoor kitchen in the first picture doesn’t require any additional construction work, and no lines need to be connected.

 Outdoor kitchen layout ideas: Against the wall

-If the layout of your house allows putting an outdoor kitchen against the wall this is usually the best way to go.
+If your house’s layout allows putting an outdoor kitchen against the wall, this is usually the best way to go.
 Why?

 4. Against the wall layout saves the space

-Against the wall set-up upgrades the patio, takes a little space, and usually allows to save a tone of money on electrical, plumbing, roofing and flooring.
+Against the wall set-up upgrades, the patio takes a little space and usually saves a ton of money on electrical, plumbing, roofing, and flooring.

 This is an excellent layout for entertaining.
 An outdoor-indoor experience comes as a bonus.
-Guests do not have difficulties with reaching a rest room, hosts can easily reach indoor kitchen.
+Guests do not have difficulties with reaching a restroom, and hosts can easily reach the indoor kitchen.

-Locating an outdoor kitchen close to the house can be a way to cut costs not only on construction but also on appliances.
-If an outdoor kitchen is located next to the indoor one a fridge, burners, and sink can be omitted in design.
-These cuts are going to make using and outdoor kitchen less convenient, but are possible and often performed.
+Locating an outdoor kitchen close to the house can be a way to cut costs on construction and appliances.
+If an outdoor kitchen is located next to the indoor one, a fridge, burners, and sink can be omitted in design.
+These cuts will make using an outdoor kitchen less convenient, but are possible and often performed.

 5. Vent hood needs to be considered under the roof

-If an outdoor kitchen is placed under the roof a vent hood should be considered.
-It is really a safety issue, but vent hoods work also as focal points and can add a lot to the style.
+If an outdoor kitchen is placed under the roof, a vent hood should be considered.
+It is really a safety issue, but vent hoods also work as focal points and add a lot to the style.

 Outdoor kitchen ideas: L-shaped outdoor kitchen

-This is a very common layout for an outdoor kitchen.
+An L-shape is a widespread layout for an outdoor kitchen.
 And there is a reason for it.